jsiebens/tenorite/README.md

 * Download the latest release jar [1.1.0](https://github.com/jsiebens/tenorite/releases/download/v1.1.0/tenorite-server-1.1.0.jar)
 * Start the server using `java -jar`, for example:
     * `java -jar tenorite-server-1.1.0.jar`
-* MongoDB connection can be configured with `-D` parameter of Spring Boot, for example:
+* MongoDB connection can be configured using command line properties or by using an `application.properties` file, for example:
-    * `java -Dspring.data.mongodb.uri=mongodb://localhost:27017/tenorite -jar tenorite-server-1.1.0.jar`
+    * `java -jar tenorite-server-1.1.0.jar --spring.data.mongodb.uri=mongodb://localhost:27017/tenorite`
+    * more information can by found [here](http://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-external-config.html)
     * other available properties can be found at [Appendix A. Common Application Properties](http://docs.spring.io/spring-boot/docs/current/reference/html/common-application-properties.html) of the Spring Boot Documentation